nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 working on all platforms tested (Linux, Windows, Raspberry).

 **Text**
+* Iterate over, read and write UTF-8 and UTF-16
+* Case-insensitive UTF-8 string comparison
+* UTF-8 wildcard matching
 * Locale-independent string/number conversion
 * Conversion between std::string and std::wstring
-* Case-insensitive UTF-8 string comparison
-* UTF-8 wildcard matching

 **Settings**
 * Retrieve and store application settings in the registry (Windows-only)
 * Retrieve and store application settings in .ini files
+* Retrieve and store application settings in memory

 **Threading**
 * Thread pool for micro tasks with std::future